 4. Poorly written communication

-You may opt for different communication tools to get your point across such as corporate desktop wallpaper software, newsletters and memos; however if your materials are poorly written, your messages might cause confusion and frustration amongst your staff members.
+One of the most common communication issues within a company is unclear and poorly written information.
+You may opt for different communication tools to get your point across such as corporate desktop wallpaper software, newsletters, and memos; however, if your materials are poorly written, your messages might cause confusion and frustration amongst your staff members.

 5. Lack of interest or motivation